steveschnepp/blog.pwkf.org/_posts/2021-09-10-emulating-logic-gates-atmega328p-part1.md

 enormous very soon.
 Therefore, Ben showed a very nice trick : [replacing combined logic gates with a simple EEPROM](https://youtu.be/BA12Z7gQ4P0).

-The idea itself is brilliant, and is the famous space versus time optimisation.
+The idea itself is brilliant, and is the famous space versus time optimization.
-Effectively precalculation of all the poasible iutputs, and sorting them.
+Effectively precalculation of all the possible inputs, and sorting them.
 Note that using an EEPROM has several drawbacks.
 Regular 74HCxx logic gates operate in the 5ns range, which is very fast.
-Beware that if you have multiple stages of logic, which is the case here, you have to multiply by at least the number of stagss.
+Beware that if you have multiple stages of logic, which is the case here, you have to multiply by at least the number of stages.
 The EEPROM reads in about 150ns, so we can afford 30 stages.
 Not so bad.

 But that assumes a parallel EEPROM, and the one that Ben uses is the